Building with RAG

 1. Fixed-Size Chunking

-• How: Split documents into uniform segments (e.g., every 300 or 500 tokens).
+• How: Split documents into equal-length segments (for example, every 300 or 500 tokens).

-• Pros: Simple, fast, easy to automate.
+• Strengths: Simple, quick, and easy to automate.

 2. Sliding Window Chunking

-3. Section-Based/Logical Chunking
+3. Section-Based or Logical Chunking

-• Detect sentence or paragraph boundaries.
+• Detect paragraph or sentence boundaries,

-• Cluster sentences/paragraphs by topic or semantic similarity.
+• Cluster text by theme or topic,

 Example: